minel1410/minel1410/README.md

 🚀 **About Me**

 👨‍💻 I am Minel Salihagić, a motivated final-year software engineering student with a passion for programming and software development.
 I am eager to learn new technologies and solve challenging problems.
-Currently seeking an internship opportunity to apply my knowledge and enhance my skills.

-🎓 I am pursuing a Bachelor in Software Engineering at the Prirodno-matematički fakultet, Univerzitet u Sarajevu.
+🎓 I am pursuing a Bachelor in Software Engineering at the Faculty of Natural Sciences and Mathematics, University in Sarajevo.
 My experience includes working with STM32 microcontrollers, developing firmware, and writing detailed technical specifications.

 🌟 **Professional Experience**